the-interaction-department/calibration_protocol/README.md

 # Output Calibration
-*Developing techniques to map video output*
+*Developing techniques to map video to a surface*

-## Note: Under heavy development
+## Note: Under development

 ## What this repo does:
-This repo contains a tool to map video output.
+This repo contains a tool to map video to a surface.
 Currently it is only works as a TouchDesigner project.

 ## Tested on: